astropy/astropy/docs/stats/performance.inc.rst

 Performance Tips
 ================

-If you are finding sigma-clipping to be slow, and if you haven't already done so, consider installing the `bottleneck <https://pypi.org/project/Bottleneck/>`_ package, which will speed up some of the internal computations.
-In addition, if you are using standard functions for ``cenfunc`` and/or ``stdfunc``, make sure you specify these as strings rather than passing a Numpy function - that is, use::
+If you are finding sigma clipping to be slow, and if you have not already done so, consider installing the `bottleneck <https://pypi.org/project/Bottleneck/>`_ package, which will speed up some of the internal computations.
+In addition, if you are using standard functions for ``cenfunc`` and/or ``stdfunc``, make sure you specify these as strings rather than passing a NumPy function — that is, use::

     >>> sigma_clip(array, cenfunc='median')  # doctest: +SKIP